Crowdfunding for business: The basics

 What is crowdfunding?

-These companies will often take on some (or all) of the vetting requirements for investors, conducting due diligence on the company’s financials, licensure and business planning.
+Crowdfunding companies will often take on some (or all) of the vetting requirements for investors, conducting due diligence on the company’s financials, licensure and business planning.
 Platforms also host a space for fundraisers to publicize their projects, making multimedia and social media sharing easy.
-Many will do so in exchange for a percentage of the total investments, plus fees.

 Getting access to contributions may be an “all-or-nothing” gamble, according to Candid Learning, an educational platform focused on philanthropy.
 Some platforms only send you the funds if your campaign reaches its goal by the time it ends.

-Before launching a campaign, you must decide which type of crowdfunding your company plans to pursue.
-There are four common types of crowdfunding.
+Before launching a campaign, you must decide which crowdfunding type your business plans to pursue.
+There are four common types of small business crowdfunding.

 Donation